vinweh/Cuppy/README.md

 - og:url
 - og:title
 - description (from meta name="description")
+- clean text: basic text extracted from the HTML document

 Results are stored in a sqllite3 database in the urls table.
 For efficiency Cuppy supports etags to see if the content has been modified.